khalilvandian/khalilvandian/README.md

 ## About Me

-Determined to improve my professional life, I have come to Milan.
-I am passionate to research challenges and exploit data to come up with solutions with my analytical thinking and innovation.
-I have freelanced for 3 years.
+I am a Data Scientist with a passion for using my skills gained through education and years of freelancing to explore new domains and contribute to innovative projects.

 ## Skills